Humperdink618/startup/notes.md

 port 22: used for SSH communication and allows remote administration access to the VM

+to display an image with a hyperlink in HTML, add the < 'img' > tag inside an < 'a' > tag.

+< 'a' > tag  a link

 # IP address and SSH into server